-Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) K Defin nitive Proxy Statement Defin nitive Additional Materials • Solic iting Material Pursuant to §240.14a-12 RENAISSANCERE HOLDINGS LTD. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of l Filing Fee (Check the appropriate box): K No fe ee required. • Fee c Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which the transaction applies: (2) Aggregate number of securities to which the transaction applies: (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated (3) and state how it was determined): (4) Proposed maximum aggregate value of the transaction: (5) Total fee paid: • Fee p aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the ous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.:
+Filed by th e Registrant ⊠ Filed by a Party other than the Registrant \Box Chec k the appropriate box: ne Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes nitive Proxy Statement nitive Additional Mater Solid citing Material Pursuan t to §240.14a-12 RENAISSANCERE HOLDINGS LTD. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent o f Filing Fee (Check the appropriate box): X No f ee required.
+Fee o computed on table belo ow per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which the transaction applies: (2) Aggregate number of f securities to which the transaction applies: (3) er underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing for the end of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing for the end of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing for the end of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing for the end of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing for the end of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing for the end of t (4) Proposed maximum a aggregate value of the transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously P Paid:

+(2) Form, Schedule or Registration Statement No.: